 By Whitney Tucker

 This is the first in a three-part series on understanding Child Poverty in North Carolina.
-Part II, Economic Mobility, and Part III, Investing in What Works, will be released next week.
+Follow these links to find Part II, Economic Mobility, and Part III, Investing in What Works, on our blog.

 Download a printer-friendly pdf version of this fact sheet here.